Global Forum on Agricultural Research and Innovation: Gender in Agriculture Partnership

 According to FAO, approximately 70% of all farmers in the developing world are women.
 If access to new technology, training, and resources is made available to these farmers, yields could increase by 20 to 30% and could reduce the number of hungry people in the world by 100 to 150 million people.

-To tackle this issue, GFAR stakeholders launched in March 2012 the Gender in Agriculture Partnership (GAP) at the first Global Conference on Women in Agriculture in New Delhi, India.

 GAP's vision is to ensure transformed agriculture where gender equity enables food, nutrition and income security for the rural poor.

-The Forum’s Stakeholders

-GFAR's actions are mobilized and delivered through the partnerships, collaborative networks and institutions brought together through the Forum, as determined by their representatives in the multi-stakeholder GFAR Steering Committee.

-GFAR's Steering Committee involves all categories of stakeholders that work in the agricultural world: